 The handle for operating the machine is constructed by fastening a 2" Rod in the boss of a Bush Wheel that is attached to a 51⁄2" Strip.
 The Strip in turn is bolted across a 3" Pulley held on the end of a 41⁄2" Rod journalled in two 121⁄2" Strips.
-On its other end the 41⁄2" Rod carries another 3" Pulley 2, which is pivotally connected by a 51⁄2" Strip 1 to the lower arm of the frame.
-The lower end of the 51⁄2" Strip is pivoted on a Threaded Pin and is held in place by a Spring Clip; its upper end being pivoted on a Pivot Bolt lock-nutted to the lower arm of the saw frame.
-The Pivot Bolt carries six Washers are not strip to the place of the saw frame.
+On its other end the 41⁄2" Rod carries another 3" Pulley 2, which is pivotally connected by a 51⁄2" Strip 1-to the lower arm of the frame.
+The lower end of the 51⁄2" Strip is pivoted on a Threaded Pin and is held in place by a 5pring Clip; its upper end being pivoted on a Pivot Bolt lock-nutted to the lower arm of the saw frame.
+The Pivot Bolt carries six Washers on its shank.